 The rules of Section 1286 of the Code also apply if (i) a beneficial owner of REMIC certificates exchanges them for an exchangeable security, (ii) the beneficial owner sells some, but not all, of the exchangeable securities, and (iii) the combination of retained exchangeable securities cannot be exchanged for the related REMIC certificates.
 As of the date of such a sale, the beneficial owner must allocate its basis in the REMIC certificates between the part of the REMIC certificates underlying the exchangeable securities sold and the part of the REMIC certificates underlying the exchangeable securities retained in proportion to their relative fair market values.
-Section 1286 of the Code treats the beneficial owner as purchasing the exchangeable securities retained for the amount of the basis allocated to the retained exchangeable securities, and the beneficial owner must then accrue any OID with respect to the retained exchangeable securities as described above.
+Section 1286 of the Code treats the beneficial owner as purchasing the exchangeable securities retained for the amount of the basis allocated to the retained exchangeable securities as described above.
 Section 1286 does not apply, however, if a beneficial owner exchanges REMIC certificates for the related exchangeable securities and retains all the exchangeable securities, see "-Treatment of Exchanges" below.